fishilico/shared/latex/mathematics/vector_space.rst

       \end{displaymath}
     \end{definition}

-An almost empty sequence allows writing infinite sums and products accross :latex:`$\N$` which are in fact finite.
+An almost empty sequence allows writing infinite sums and products across :latex:`$\N$` which are in fact finite.
 Among other things, it allows writing the following definition.

 .. raw:: latex